Bavarian Film Awards: Background and description

-The Bavarian Film Awards Gala takes place in mid-January at the Cuvilliés Theatre in Munich to honour films released in the previous year, and is one of the most glamorous highlights in the German film calendar.
-These awards are endowed with a cash disbursement totaling €400,000.
+The Bavarian Film Awards gala takes place in mid-January at the Cuvilliés Theatre in Munich to honour films released in the previous year, and is one of the most glamorous highlights in the German film calendar.
+These awards are endowed with a cash disbursement totalling €400,000.
 The largest endowment, at €200,000, is given with the award for Best Producing, for "the single most exceptional German film that leaves the greatest overall impression."

 The other awards are each given with endowments of €10,000–25,000.
 Award winners are also given a porcelain statuette of the Commedia dell'arte character Pierrot, designed by Franz Anton Bustelli and manufactured in the Nymphenburg Porcelain Manufactory in Munich.

 Categories

 The award winners are chosen by a state-appointed jury in the following categories: